Advice for boaters

 Overnight mooring is possible and space may be booked in advance by telephone or e-mail.There is a charge of £10 per night per boat.
 Water and electricity are available at no extra cost and we will accept a small pair of bags of rubbish, which have to be separated into recyclables (glass, plastic bottles, clean paper/card, and cans) and other things.
 Overnight mooring is from 1630 to 1000 plus any time needed to visit the museum.
 On Mondays other than bank holidays, the museum is closed, so on those Monday mornings or evenings you can stay later or arrive earlier.

 You can only stay two nights on a Sunday and Monday, provided the Monday is not a bank holiday.
-If staying two nights it is acceptable to leave the boat during the Monday.
-We also make an exception over Christmas when the museum is closed for 3 or 4 days.
+We will accept a booking from Sunday 1600 to Tuesday 1000 if the mooring is not otherwise booked and the Monday is not a bank holiday.
+Any request to moor for more than one night, Monday to Saturday, or over a bank holiday weekend, will be refused.
+We may make an exception over Christmas when the museum is closed for 3 or 4 days.

 Security is good and we will need to give you a code to allow you to enter the basin area on your return if you go out during the evening.
 King's Cross has a lot of restaurants; there are at least 12 within a short walking distance.
 There is also a supermarket, banks, pharmacies, and many other smaller shops, and there are several pubs.
 Payment of your overnight fee should be made to museum reception at the first convenient opportunity.
 Sometimes there are staff present in the evening.
 Credit and debit cards are accepted.